SituesmonpainJetejetterai/workstation-dotfiles/vim/README.md

 `search`: word to search for
 `replace`: word to replace with
 `g`: replace in the entire file

+## To search and replace in visual mode

+`:s/search/replace/g` to search and replace text in selected lines.

 ## To go to next/previous occurrence of the word